Nair-Anuja/DataMigration/README.md

 # DataMigration
-This project is about migration sql server database to Azure SQL database.
+In this project , we will be building an end -to - end pipeline for migrating on-premises database to cloud.
+We will be implementing the project on Azure.
 \
 Project is in progress.

 ## Solution Architecture

 Alternative approach is to use Azure Synapse Analytics for the whole ELT process.
+The project can also be implemented using Azure Data Factory for extract and transform and Azure SQL database as the sink.

 ## Environment Set Up
 1. Download the [AdventureWorksLT](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) back up file.
 The link has instructions to restore the file.